Getting a Mortgage on a Zero Hour Contract

 Which mortgage lenders are available?

-Unfortunately, having access to all these options doesn’t guarantee that you can choose from all of them.
+Unfortunately, having access to all these options doesn’t guarantee you can choose from them.
 Certain lenders will exclusively review these applications under particular conditions.

 For instance:

-• Other lenders will only consider a zero hour contract applicant if they are making a joint application with someone with a different income type
+- Other lenders will only consider a zero-hour contract applicant if they make a joint application with someone with a different income type.

-There are a few which are less specific, but you could still be declined based on affordability, or if you recently started a new job, your contract expires soon, or you’ve had gaps in work.
-It’s best to speak to a broker about the exact details of your situation so that they can give you personalised advice.
+Some are less specific, but you could still be declined based on affordability, or if you recently started a new job, your contract expires soon, or you’ve had gaps in work.
+It’s best to speak to a broker about the exact details of your situation so they can give you personalised advice.

 What are your options if you’re a first-time buyer?

-We can’t provide information here that applies to every case, so it’s best to ask an expert for personalised advice.
+We can’t provide information here that applies to every case, so it’s best to seek personalised advice from an expert.

-Zero hour contract mortgages might sound overwhelmingly complex but, luckily, to experts with a thorough understanding of the details, they can be straightforward.
-Having one of these experts on your side can make the process quick and simple.
+Zero-hour contract mortgages might sound overwhelmingly complex, but luckily, to experts with a thorough understanding of the details, they can be straightforward.
+Having one of these experts on your side can simplify the process.

 Maximise your chance of approval with a dedicated specialist mortgage broker